gerricom/rest-query-parser/README.md

 ## Supported types
 - `string` - the default type for all provided filters if not specified another.
 Could be compared by `eq, ne, gt, lt, gte, lte, like, ilike, nlike, nilike, in, nin, is, not` methods (`nlike, nilike` means `NOT LIKE, NOT ILIKE` respectively, `in, nin` means `IN, NOT IN` respectively, `is, not` for comparison to NULL `IS NULL, IS NOT NULL`).
 - `int` - integer type.
 Must be specified with tag ":int".
-Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
+Could be compared by `eq, ne, gt, lt, gte, lte, in, nin, is, not` methods.
 - `bool` - boolean type.
 Must be specified with tag ":bool".
 Could be compared by `eq` method.

 ## Date usage